 Please format your article submission into the Article Template before uploading.

 The Innovative Practices section consists of short-form, practical, applicable, case-study type articles that are not research-based and provide a description of a practice, innovation, or program that is replicable and/or useful for individuals in higher education who are engaged in Open Pedagogy, Open Data, and/or Open Educational Resources.
 The addition of tables, toolkits, checklists, and other practical aids are encouraged.

 Innovative Practice submissions should be 3,000-4,000 words excluding references and appendices.
 Innovative Practices undergo one round of open peer review as well as a review by the Section Editor.

 Please format your article submission into the Innovatice Practices Template before uploading.

 OER Review Proposal Submission

 JOERHE welcomes proposals for OER content reviews.
-OER content eligable for review includes textbooks and ancillary materials, activities, lesson plans, modules, and simulations at the post-secondary level.
+OER content eligible for review include textbooks and ancillary materials, activities, lesson plans, modules, and simulations at the post-secondary level.
 Proposals should be submitted as other articles in the current CFP to the "Reviews" section unless previously agreed upon by the Reviews Editor.
-The Reviews Editor will select the OER review proposal and invite a review submission.
+The Reviews Editor will select the OER review proposal and invite a full review submission.
 Up to 5 review submissions will be chosen per JOERHE publication.

 OER eligible for review must be: